Replace SSH Keys with Short-Lived Certificates

 CLI (manual)

-On each server, add the CA public key and configure sshd:
+On each server, add the CA public key and create a drop-in sshd configuration file:

 # Write the CA public key